LiranOG/Granite/viz/vortex_eternity/README.md

 ---

+> [!IMPORTANT]
+>### 🛠️ Status & Developer’s Note
+>
+>***VORTEX ETERNITY*** was born out of a spontaneous and intense 48-hour development sprint.
+While I have pushed the limits to ensure the engine is physically realistic, numerically stable, and architecturally sound, it is important to note that it is not yet "100% perfect."
+>
+>In such a rapid development cycle, minor bugs or edge-case anomalies may exist.
+However, every line of code was written with a commitment to high-fidelity physics and maximum performance.
+I am currently balancing the simultaneous development of both the **GRANITE** backend and the **VORTEX** frontend, along with several other critical subsystems.
+>
+>I do not have ten hands, but I am putting every bit of my energy and expertise into this project.
+As development continues, I will be refining, patching, and evolving VORTEX until it reaches absolute perfection.
+>
+>My commitment to this massive project goes beyond just "doing my best"—it is a mission to create a tool that will fundamentally transform the way we conduct and visualize astrophysical research.

+---

 ## ⚙️ Core Architecture & Physics Engine

 VORTEX is not a simple Newtonian gravity simulator.
 It is an actively dissipative, post-Newtonian relativistic engine designed to model the extreme dynamics of compact objects (Black Holes, Neutron Stars) in the strong-field regime.